ohsu-comp-bio/funnel/website/content/docs/storage/google-storage.md

 Funnel supports using [Google Storage][gs] (GS) for file storage.

-The GS client is NOT enabled by default, you must enabled it in the config:
+The Google storage client is enabled by default, and will try to automatically load credentials from the environment.
+Alternatively, you may explicitly set the credentials in the worker config:

 ```
 Worker:
   Storage:
     GS:
-          # Automatically discover credentials from the environment.
-        - FromEnv: true
+      Disabled: false
       # Path to account credentials file.
-          AccountFile:
+      AccountFile: ""
 ```

-In the near future, Google Storage will be enabled by default.
-See [issue #332](https://github.com/ohsu-comp-bio/funnel/issues/332).

 ### Example task
 ```